tunahanucar/ctf-learn-writeups/Writeups/Snowboard/README.md

 We have a description and a photo (Snowboard.jpg)

 I don't see anything on photo.
-Let's look at metadata.
+Let's look at metadata (using exiftool).

 ![EXIFTOOL](https://github.com/tunahan994/ctf-learn-writeups/blob/main/Writeups/Snowboard/img/exif.png)